Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Materials and Methods

 Consequently, we select three benchmark datasets for the experiments, as follows: 1.
 Auto MPG data ~\citep{AutoMPG1993} (five continuous variables) ,~2.
 Deutscher Wetterdienst (DWD) climate data ~\citep{Mooij2016} (six continuous variables) ,~3.
 Sachs protein data~\citep{Sachs2005} (eleven continuous variables) .

-Furthermore, to demonstrate that GPT-4 can aid SCD with its domain knowledge, even if the dataset used in the SCD process and analytics on the dataset are not contained in the pretraining data of GPT-4, the proposed methods are also applied to our dataset of health screening results, which has not been disclosed and therefore not learned by GPT-4.
-To demonstrate that the proposed methods can be applied when the dataset contains bias, which may lead to highly inaccurate SCD results, the health screening dataset for this experiment was sampled, and we deliberately chose a subset where certain biases are still present.
+Furthermore, to demonstrate that GPT-4 can aid SCD with its domain knowledge, even if the dataset used in the SCD process and analytics on the dataset are not contained in the pretraining data of GPT-4, the proposed methods are also applied to our dataset of health-screening results, which has not been disclosed and therefore not learned by GPT-4.
+To demonstrate that the proposed methods can be applied when the dataset could contain biases, which may lead to highly inaccurate SCD results, the health-screening dataset for this experiment was sampled, and we deliberately chose a subset where certain biases\footnote{ Although datasets can generally exhibit various types of bias—-such as selection bias, sampling bias, label bias, confirmation bias, and measurement bias-—it is often challenging to identify the specific biases present.
+As explained in Section \ref{subsec: Results in the Health-Screening Dataset}, we selected a subsample that is much smaller than the original one, with which DirectLiNGAM produces the unreasonable edges from the perspective of domain experts, although that subsample dataset is randomly selected from the original dataset.
+In this context, as a result, there could be biases associated with a particular attribute, although there is no arbitral process in composing this subsample.
+However, the proposed method remains effective regardless of the types of biases present in the dataset.
+Therefore, we do not specify the exact type of bias here. } could be still present.
 Basic information on these datasets, such as the first SCD results and the ground truths is presented in Appendix~\ref{appendix: datasets description}.